kazurayam/WebDriverFactory4ks/README.md

 chromeProfile.addArguments("profile-directory=Profile 2");
 ```

 It's great to know that I can write test code that can open Chrome with predefined Profile.
-But I find a small problem still remains.
+But I find a itchy problem still remains.

 I created a new Profile with name `new_chrome_profile`.
 It was associated with a new folder named `Profile 2`.
 This association is determined by Chrome.
 It's OK for me to write the profile name as a constant string in test cases.
 But I do not like to write the folder name `Profile 2` as a constant string in my test case code, simply because I do not know it.
 I know I can find it by checking the `chrome://version` page as Thanh To described.
-But I want to achieve a full automation.
+But this manual preparation looks less stylish with respect to full automation.

 ### What my ChromeDriverFactory class does?